 If you ask anyone why some people get too fat, then the answer will be pretty obvious — they eat too much and exercise too little.
 That’s the answer we still get from the law of thermodynamics: the energy input and the energy output must always be balanced.
-But when the input is more than the output, then what we get is an extra-large person — if we apply it on humans.
+But when the input is more than the output, then what we get is an extra-large person — if we apply it to humans.
 Well!
-That might be the case, but am not sure whether the gaining of excess weight to some people is accidental or incidental.
+That might be the case, but am not sure whether the gaining of excess weight by some people is accidental or incidental.
 No one can tell, especially when there’s a contest of who is the fattest human being in the universe.
 And there’s a price for those who win.
 So, if you’re extra skinny and you want to get famous or even break a record as the world’s fattest person.
 Then, here are top 5 fattest people in the entire universe that you will be competing against:

 1. Paul Mason

 The first on the list, is the 50 years old Paul Mason from England.
 He once broke the record of the world’s fattest man when he recorded a weight of 980 lbs.
 But his weight was later toned down to 560 lbs after he underwent a gastric bypass surgery.
 During his interviews, he was meticulous to state the reason why he had so much weight.
 He attributed his extreme size to his habitual eating of 20, 000 calories per day.
-He even blamed the Britain’s ‘national health Service’ for preventing him from seeing eating disorder specialists when he was barely weighing 400 lbs.
+He even blamed Britain’s ‘national health Service’ for preventing him from seeing eating disorder specialists when he was barely weighing 400 lbs.

 2. Donna Simpson

 Born in 1967, Donna Simpson broke the record of the world’s fattest woman in 2008.
-She is an American woman who was determined to break the record by targeting to hit 1000 lbs — which she didn’t manage.
-In fact, she use to run a website where people paid to watch her over-eat.
+She is an American woman who was determined to break the record by targeting to hit 1000 lbs — which she didn’t get to.
+In fact, she used to run a website where people paid to watch her over-eat.
 In 2010, Donna Simpson’s weight reduced from her 2008 weight of 630 lbs to 602 lbs.
 She even entered the Guinness book of records in 2010 as “the heaviest woman to ever give birth.”
 She, however, decided to go on a diet in 2011 to reduce her weight to 370 lbs (170 kg) in order to be more self-sufficient and raise her children.

 3. Manuel Uribe